-According to information gained to date, MudSling_LC fits best with the standard fitment street biased Metzler Tourance Next, Michelin Anakee, Bridgestone Battlax Adventure A41R and Pirelli Rallye STR tires.
-It also fits the Mitas E-07 – a 50/50 tire, and a limited number of knobby tires, depending on whether mounted to a GS or GSA.
+According to information gained to date, MudSling_LC fits best with standard fitment tires like Metzler Tourance Next, Michelin Anakee, Bridgestone Battlax Adventure A41R, Pirelli Rallye STR, and Mitas E-07 – a 50/50 tire.
+It also fits a limited number of knobby tires, depending on whether mounted to a GS or GSA.
 This is due to differences in tire cross-section shapes and diameters.
 The GSA also has less clearance than the GS because of different suspension geometry and 20mm more suspension travel, so minor differences in tire shape will determine if the tire will rub the MudSling or not.

 Knobbies that FIT with MudSling on the R1200/1250 GS and GSA: Michelin Anakee Wild, Continental TKC70, Continental TKC80, and Mitas E-07.